Desexing your dog or cat

 Cat desexing in Glenroy, Hadfield, Oak Park and Fawkner

-We are providing free cat desexing (numbers are limited) to health care and pension card holders from Glenroy, Oak Park, Hadfield and Fawkner.
+We are providing free cat desexing (numbers are limited) to residents of Glenroy, Oak Park, Hadfield and Fawkner.

 This is to help reduce the number of unwanted stray cats in the area.